SwapnilMallick/RRT-ROBOSUITE/README.md

 # RRT Motion Planning for Franka Panda in Robosuite

-A joint-space RRT (Rapidly-exploring Random Tree) motion planner for the Franka Panda 7-DOF arm in the robosuite `Lift` environment.
-Plans collision-free paths to reach 8 cm above a target cube and optionally smooths them with random shortcutting + cubic B-spline fitting.
+A collection of motion planning experiments for the Franka Panda 7-DOF arm in the robosuite `Lift` environment.
+Covers joint-space RRT, path smoothing, visual latent-space representation learning (Beta-VAE), and latent-space planning using a DINO-based world model (DINO-WM).

 ---